 An introductory survey of the universe which includes the following topics: peoples changing ideas about the cosmos; the motion of the stars, moon, planets, and sun in the sky; the physical characteristics of the moon and planets; the formation of the solar system; the properties, structure, origin, and evolution of our sun, the stars, and galaxies.
 Credit will not be awarded for both GSC 105 and GSC 106.

-Prerequisite: None 3 Semester hour(s) Illinois Articulation Initiative (IAI): P1 906 Lecture/Lab Hours: 3 lec/week
+Prerequisite: None 3

+Semester Hour(s): 3 hour(s)

+Lecture / Lab Hours: 3 lec/week